OctopusDeploy/blog/blog/2022-02/rfc-dynamic-infrastructure/index.md

 Specifically, we want to know:

 - About edge cases we might not have anticipated in regards to tagging
-- Will this solution fit your use case, or are there other dynamic infrastructure challenges you'd like to see Octopus address?
+- Will this solution fit your use case?
+- Are there other dynamic infrastructure challenges you'd like to see Octopus address?

 This feedback will help us deliver the best solution we can.